-In table 7.5.3, commitments relating to 'intangible assets' and 'Department's share of joint ventures' capital expenditure are immaterial in the Annual Financial Report for the State of Victoria, and are therefore aggregated into 'total other commitments payable'.
-If these groups are also immaterial for departments, then they could also be aggregated into 'total other commitments payable' and deleted from the table format as shown on page xx
+In table 7.5.4, commitments relating to 'intangible assets' and 'Department's share of joint ventures' capital expenditure are immaterial in the Annual Financial Report for the State of Victoria and are therefore aggregated into 'total other commitments payable'.
+If these groups are also immaterial for departments, then they could be aggregated into 'total other commitments payable' and deleted from the table format shown above.